steve-moses/cryptoindex_streamlit/README.md

 ## Features

 - **Index Construction**:
     - **Selected Assets**: The cryptocurrencies chosen for the index are Bitcoin Cash (bch), Ethereum (eth), Ripple (xrp), Litecoin (ltc), and Polkadot (dot).
-These were the top 5 non-Bitcoin and non-stablecoin cryptocurrencies by market cap as on January 3, 2021.
+These were the top 5 non-Bitcoin and non-stablecoin cryptocurrencies by market cap as of January 3, 2021.
     - **Data Processing & Aggregation**: Using the prices of the selected cryptocurrencies, an average is computed.
 Based on this average, an index level is  initialized to 1000.
 A divisor is utilized to ensure the index's continuity, allowing it to remain consistent and unaffected by structural changes like cryptocurrency splits, mergers, or any other corporate actions that can alter the number of available coins or their price.
 The divisor is then calculated using the formula:
   $$\text{Divisor} = \frac{\text{Initial Average Price}}{\text{Initial Index Level}}$$